Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 ##### Are the Results What I Expected?
 - I guessed the setup with the larger testing set would perform worse; however, it depended.
 - Initially, I guessed MLP would perform better on image data; however, in my experiments, it did better job on other type of data.
-- I didn't expect KNN to have high accuracy, but the outcome showed that It could have accuracy up to $70\%$ and even higher.
+- I didn't expect KNN to have high accuracy, but the outcome showed that It could have accuracy at least $70\%$ and even higher.

 ##### Factors Affecting the Performance
 - How well the data are processed